sl0wfi/mobilemonitor-rpi4/README.md

 ### **OUTPUT**

+The primary motivator for this project is to monitor system health and be able to attempt some corrective actions.
+The discovery notifications via LEDs are just fun blinkin' lights.

 * Kismet status - Text on OLED, RGB LED
 * GPS Status - Text on OLED, RGB LED
 * Various Kismet discovery alerts - RGB LEDs, Buzzers, potentially haptics.